-It’s a lazy Sunday afternoon and you’re settling in for some hot Earl Gray tea and much-needed social media downtime.
-First, you open Facebook for friend updates, then you head on over to Instagram for visual inspiration, and you end on Pinterest, where your eyes eagerly devour the newest trends and enough delicious recipe ideas to last you for months.
+It’s a lazy Sunday afternoon and you’re settling in for some much-needed social media downtime.
+First, you open Facebook to browse the latest updates from friends and family, then head over to Instagram for some visual inspo.
+Finally, you end on Pinterest, where your eyes eagerly devour the newest trends and enough delicious recipes to last for months.
 It’s relaxing, inspiring, and visually stimulating.
 But is that all?

-With each trip down social media lane, you take away something more than eye candy: behind each interchange is a story of why and how.
-We don’t merely post fashion trends, and recipes, and photos of strangers–we post connections.
+With each trip down social media lane, you take away something more than eye candy: behind each interchange is a story.
+We don’t merely post fashion trends, recipes, and photos– we post connections.

 1. Why is social media so addictive?

-As the magazine Psychology Today reminds us, humanity was a race of hunters and gatherers until around 10,000 years ago.
-So humans spent 99% of their million years on earth doing just that – hunting and gathering (Gray, Psychology Today).
+As Psychology Today reminds us, humanity was a race of hunters and gatherers until around 10,000 years ago.
+Humans spent 99% of their million years on earth doing just that – hunting and gathering (Gray, Psychology Today).
 It stands to reason that our basic instincts are still shaped from this way of life.
 Though the times of foraging are long past, our impulse to act on these intrinsic needs is very much intact.
-As simplistic as it may seem, having platforms at our fingertips like Facebook and Pinterest activates sub-conscious impulses which result in an emotional buzz-like satisfaction.
+As simplistic as it may seem, having platforms at our fingertips like Facebook and Pinterest activates sub-conscious impulses that result in an emotional buzz-like satisfaction.
 Searching and finding on social media is like finding a deer and bringing it home.

-Takeaway: Each of us instinctively wants to hunt, gather and track… something.
-So give customers something to discover.
+Business Takeaway: Each of us instinctively wants to hunt, gather and track… something.
+So give your audience something to discover.

 2. Why are we tethered to our devices?